 - Cook till the water fully evaporates.
 Keep stirring to prevent burning.

 - Cover the pot with a lid and simmer the stove for just 2 minutes or until the water evaporates completely.
 Take care not to burn.
 Switch off the stove.

-- Transfer this to a wide plate and cool.
+- Leave it covered for about 15 minutes.
+Next transfer this to a wide plate and cool.

 - Grease your palms or dip your fingers in water.
 Knead it well for a min or two.

 - If using a large pressure cooker steam for 10 minutes, a small pressure pan will need only 6 minutes.

 - Cook kudumulu and offer to God Vinayaka.

 You may need 2 to 2 ½ water depending on the age of the rice.
 If using aged rice it will absorb more water.
 If you are unsure about the amount of water to use, boil 2 ½ cups water.
 Set aside half cup.
 Cook the rava in 2 cups.
 If needed you can pour that as well.